Finding the right capital sources

 Personal loans and alternative capital sources

-There may come a time when you look to personal savings, family, and friends, or angel investors as potential capital.
+There may come a time when you look to personal savings, family and friends, or angel investorsDisclosure 2 as potential sources of capital.
 While they might offer more favorable terms than professional sources, these transactions can offer a different set of challenges by mixing business and personal relationships.
-Crowdsourcing is another option—be sure you research the regulations and understand how it may limit other fundraising methods.
+Traditional crowdsourcing, such as a Kickstarter campaign, is another option, but be sure to research the regulations and understand how it may limit other fundraising methods.

 Vendor credit

+Vendor credit is a small line of credit that allows you to buy goods or services now and pay for them at a later date (typically within 30, 60, or 90 days).
+It can also be a form of credit that your vendors give as payment for an amount they owe to your business.
 Working with your suppliers to obtain favorable payment terms, discounts, and financing provides a quick way to access inexpensive working capital, but its use can be limited by the scale of your supplier’s credit and usual terms of the industry.

 Receivables factoring

-Explore all your options for growth capital.
+Explore all your options for growth capital

 Have you considered all capital sources?
 Talk to your Truist relationship manager about finding the right mix of capital for your business.